kychat/git-papers/journal.md

-#My super amazing titleAuthored by: Elizabeth
+#My super amazing title Authored by: Elizabeth

-amazing
+amazing.

+based on results on Doe (2000).